outline/outline/app/static/flatpages/api.md

 ## Authentication

 To access private API endpoints, you must provide a valid API key.
-You can create new API keys in your [account settings](https://www.beautifulatlas.com/settings).
+You can create new API keys in your [account settings](https://www.getoutline.com/settings).
 Be careful when handling your keys as they give access to all of your documents.

-To authenticate with Atlas API, you can supply the API key as a header (`Authorization: Bearer <API KEY>`) or as part of the payload using `token` parameter.
+To authenticate with Outline API, you can supply the API key as a header (`Authorization: Bearer <API KEY>`) or as part of the payload using `token` parameter.

 Some API endpoints allow unauhenticated requests for public resources and they can be called without an API key.